 West View has 3 doctors working in partnership from modern premises.
-We are assisted by an experienced team including a Salaried GP, An advanced Nurse Practitioner, Practice Nurses, Health Visitors, District Nurses and Administrative Staff.
+We are assisted by an experienced team including Salaried GP’s, an advanced paramedic, Practice Nurses, Health Visitors, District Nurses and Administrative Staff.
 We are also a Training Practice and often have experienced doctors working with us for six months a year.

 At a time when the NHS and general practice in particular is undergoing great changes, the partners and staff wish to retain the traditional values of a family doctor based health service.

 We want to continue providing a personal family doctor service.
 We will continue to do home visits where appropriate and are happy to discuss any aspect of your condition and treatment by appointment.

 We intend to keep abreast of developments in treatment and management of health problems and will refer you for consultant opinion and treatment whenever it is appropriate.